-Job interviews can be a scary place.
+A job interview can be a scary place…

-We all do our due diligence and get in the right mind-set.
+We all do our due diligence and get in the right mindset.
 On the day we douse ourselves in a fountain of perfume or cologne and attempt to make our hands as least clammy as possible.
 We walk into the interview room, shake hands (not too hard!) and sit where instructed.
 Then the questions start… and you end up screaming to yourself “just tell me what you want me to say for me to get this job!” as a tear runs down your bright red cheeks.
 Okay, maybe this is a slight exaggeration, but interviews can be a daunting experience if you approach them unprepared.

 The point of this post (and ones which will follow) is to give you the chance to understand what is going on from the other side of the fence.
-Challenging questions and topics of discussion which seem to come out of the blue are absolute gold dust for employers, giving real insight into how you react under pressure and demonstrate your capabilities.
-Just take a look at what Microsoft do to their interviewees, it’s borderline evil (spoiler alert, their geometric question is impossible to answer)!
+Challenging interview questions and topics of discussion which seem to come out of the blue are absolute gold dust for employers, giving some real insight into how you react under pressure and demonstrate your capabilities.
+Just take a look at what Microsoft does to their interviewees, it’s borderline evil (spoiler alert, their geometric question is impossible to answer)!

 We decided to open up the floor to employers of whom we have previously worked with, asking them what they always ask candidates in an interview to gain the most insight.
-Here are a some of their responses:
+Here are some of their responses:

 “I am always intrigued to see how much research the candidate has done into our company, not just about what we sell, but how long we’ve been trading, our social media presence, what sort of customers we have, who our competitors are, and what awards we have won.”